 CERTIFY supports you with the WEEE service in complying with the national laws, advises you on all questions relating to the EU directive and accompanies you through the entire process.
-We carry out both the initial and additional registrations for you and ensure that your reporting and disposal obligations are met.
+We will perform both initial and new registrations for you and ensure that your notification and disposal obligations are met.

 Our service also includes the provision of the insolvency-proof guarantee in Germany acc. to the ElektroG through our tested and approved collective guarantee system.
 You only pay a small annual subscription fee and can conclude the contract with a term of one year or, if you wish, longer.
 We would be happy to make you an individual offer depending on the quantity and type of devices.
 With CERTIFY as your partner, you can be sure that the pick-up and set-up order will be fulfilled, and the quantity report will be carried out on time.

 With the WEEE full-service, CERTIFY offers you a legally secure solution that impresses with its efficient and smooth process.
 We support you so that you can concentrate your energy on the development of new products.
 Enjoy 100% legal compliance!

 Which products are covered by the Electrical and Electronic Equipment Act or the WEEE Directive?